Book Online

 Root canals typically take between 60 and 90 minutes to complete, depending on the complexity and the extent of infection.
 In some cases, two visits may be required for more complicated treatments.

-What does recovery look like after treatment?
+What does recovery look like after root canal treatment?

 Schedule an appointment today!
 Book Online (212) 880-2700